 “I raced my first E-type when I was living in South Africa.
 I spent my early career brewing beer and was lucky enough to be poached by South African Breweries after the first free elections to help prepare them for a world free of sanctions.
 I used to drive my C-type to and from race meetings, as Jaguar did in the 1950s.
 Mine was a replica of the Hamilton/Rolt 1953 Le Mans 24 Hours-winning car and I continued campaigning it when I returned to the UK in the 1990s.”

 “I emailed the seller for more information and pictures.
-My first port of call after that was Jaguar Heritage.
+My first port of call after that was the JDHT.
 It transpired that they had been offered the engine by the same seller a few years earlier.
 A few cursory questions were asked such as, ‘Does it have gear-driven cams?’.
 When t

-hey received the answer, ‘No it doesn’t, they are chain-driven’, they opined that it probably wasn’t what it purported to be ‘…as drive to the XJ13’s cams is by gears’.
-If they had only referred to their own archive they would have seen that the XJ13 only had gear-driven ’heads fitted in 1978 – 11 years after the project ended.”
+hey received the answer, ‘No it doesn’t, they are chain-driven’, they opined that it probably wasn’t what it purported to be ‘…as drive to the original car’s cams is by gears’.
+If they had only referred to their own archive they would have seen that the car only had gear-driven ’heads fitted in 1978 – 11 years after the project ended.”

 At the end of that year, the engine was placed in store.
 Fortunately, it survived as a complete unit and was first displayed in Coventry’s Herbert Art Gallery (later to become the Coventry Transport Museum).
-“It then went to Germany to help promote the establishment of Jaguar Germany.
-Those were the days when Jaguar had become a small cog in the British Leyland empire; when its heritage wasn’t valued as highly as it is now.
+“It then went to Germany to help promote the establishment of the company’s operation in Germany.
+Those were the days when the company had become a small cog in the British Leyland empire; when its heritage wasn’t valued as highly as it is now.
 If

 Having won the auction, and transported the valuable cargo back to Blighty from Pforzheim, near Stuttgart, there was no buyer’s remorse.
 Instead, the project changed tack.
 And how.
-“Having acquired such an important engine, I made the decision to install it in a recreation of the XJ13 as It first emerged from Jaguar’s Competition Department in 1966.
+“Having acquired such an important engine, I made the decision to install it in a car inspired by the XJ13 as It first emerged from the Competition Department in 1966.
 I would build one exactly as designer Malcolm Sayer envisaged it.
 I had to do the engine justice.
-Jaguar kindly granted me unfettered access to its archive, and I supplemented what little I found there – which was certainly not enough to recreate the original car, with documents, photos and data from other sources.
-These included surviving project team members and the estates of people such as engine designer Claude Bailey and engineering director, William Heynes.
+I was granted unfettered access to the archive, and I supplemented what little I found there – which was certainly not enough to recreate the original car, with documents, photos and data from other sources.
+These included surviving project team members and the estates of people such as engine designer Claude Baily and engineering director, William Heynes.
 Some of this information included Sayer’s original 3D data which had been painstakingly worked out longhand using slide-rules and log tables.
-Fellow XJ13 enthusiasts will know that the rebuilt car differs in a number of respects to the original which was altered following Norman Dewis’ accident at Mira in 1971.”
+Fellow enthusiasts will know that the rebuilt car differs in a number of respects to the original which was altered following Norman Dewis’ accident at Mira in 1971.”